TerminaGame/base/README.md

 If you're looking for GUI versions, we recommend looking at the following projects:
 - [TerminaGame/mac](https://github.com/TerminaGame/mac): official SpriteKit version of Termina for macOS

+## About Logging Features
+Termina does log information about your current session for your convenience.
+However, this data is _not_ stored anywhere and will only be saved when the user asks for this log to be exported to a text file (`termlog.txt`).

 **Libraries used**:
 - [Files](https://github.com/JohnSundell/Files)
 - [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON)